This section covers our review/comment and representation services for commercial transactions.

 General Policies and Considerations

-Representation in the Entire Transaction.
-This option is available only if the earnest money contract has not yet been signed.
-It is far and away the best option for some clients, since it includes all of the various individual services that are itemized in this section.
-Fees are a flat fee based on the sales price and type of transaction.
-Note that representation in the entire transaction assumes that the client is also represented by an agent or broker.
-Please let us know now if you are seeking representation in the entire transaction and we will quote a fee (a non-refundable advance retainer against 1% payable at closing).
+Note that legal advice/representation in the entire transaction assumes that the client is also represented by an agent or broker.
+Please let us know now if you are seeking representation in the entire transaction and we will quote a fee (most often a non-refundable advance retainer against 1% payable at closing).
 Inquire.
 Before quoting, we will need to know if you are the buyer or the seller; whether you are represented by an agent or broker; and the anticipated purchase or sales price.

 Policies Specifically Applicable to Review/Comment on Contracts

 What is review/comment?
 Review/comment by a lawyer on a contract is a systematic number-by-number review and comment on the contents of individual paragraphs in the contract.
 We may recommend strike-outs, insertions, and deletions at various locations in the contract.
 We may have comments about the advisability of this clause or that.
 However, we do not-re-write the contract.
-Note also that review/comment does not include a Special Provisions Addendum (see below) which is often useful, particularly for sellers, but is a separate billable item.
-Fees for review/comment assume that you have a TREC or TAR earnest money contract that is already fully prepared and ready to present to us for review and comment.

-Review/Comment on the Contract vs. Representation in the Entire Transaction.
-Review/comment on a contract or a title commitment (or similar service) is a one-time limited service which concludes after the attorney provides comments and answers to client questions during the allowed time.
-Such services incur a one-time fee and then conclude.
-They do not go beyond the specific service or encompass other aspects of the transaction.
-If one needs ongoing advice or documentation, or comments on multiple drafts of a contract as it goes back and forth; or if the client wishes broader representation vs. the other party or the attorney representing the other party; discussions with the client’s broker or the broker for the other party; explanation or cure of exceptions on the title commitment; and so forth, then contract review/comment would not be the appropriate choice on our fee schedule.
+If one needs ongoing advice or documentation, or comments on multiple drafts of a contract as it goes back and forth; or if the client wishes broader representation vs. the other party or the attorney representing the other party; discussions with the client’s broker or the broker for the other party; explanation or cure of exceptions on the title commitment; and so forth, then review/comment on the contract would not be the appropriate choice on our fee schedule.
 Instead, the client should request representation in the entire transaction.

 Review/Comment is Not a Total Re-Write.
 Please note that the flat-fee review and attorney comment process offers exactly that.
 It is important to be clear on this point.
 If a contract is so flawed, deficient, or incomplete that it must be entirely re-written or replaced, then clearly more attorney time will be involved.
 In so doing, we move out of the review/comment category and into the category of creating a custom contract, which can be expected to incur higher fees.
 Our $375 hourly rate with a two-hour minimum will likely apply.